Inspecting Your Roof for Winter Damage

 What To Look For

-Then check the roof from the outside.
+Then, check the roof from the outside.
 Cracked, missing, warped, broken, or loose shingles should be repaired.
-Buckled or slightly raised shingles may have been caused due to sudden changes in the temperature.
+Sudden changes in the temperature may have caused buckled or slightly raised shingles.

 While you are up on the roof, check the eaves and gutters thoroughly to see if all the vent caps are in place and if the flashings are tightly fitted.
-If, in the past, you had used cement or sealant to repair any part of the roof, now is a good time to see if it is still in place.
+If you have used cement or sealant in the past to repair any part of the roof, now is a good time to see if it is still in place.
 Inspect all the joints and turns carefully to make sure that all are in place and there are no cracks or gaps anywhere.

 Setting it Right

-Usually minor problems can easily be set right with some simple tools like nails, a hammer, a caulking gun, palette knife, and some sealant or cement.
-Of course, a ladder will be required and appropriate safety equipment.
+Minor problems can usually be easily fixed with simple tools like nails, a hammer, a caulking gun, a palette knife, and some sealant or cement.
+Of course, a ladder and appropriate safety equipment will likely be required.
 Let someone know that you’re on the roof and have them check on you frequently.

 If there are any cracks along the flashing, these will have to be filled in.
-Look for any missing or broken nails.
+Also, look for any missing or broken nails.
 Make sure you use roofing nails for replacements.

-In the event a whole width of shingle has to be replaced, the old one will have to be removed carefully first.
-Any nails left back will have to be pulled out before the new shingle can be put in.
+If a whole width of a shingle has to be replaced, the old one will have to be removed carefully first.
+Any nails remaining nails will have to be pulled out before the new shingle can be put in.

 Precautions

-Some winter roofing problems can be avoided by taking proper precautions.
-As you inspect your roof, look for things that you can do to prevent similar problems next year.
+Proper precautions can avoid some winter roofing problems.
+As you inspect your roof, look for ways to prevent similar problems next year.

 Taking time now to check your roof for problems will not only lengthen the life of your roof, but it could prevent expensive repairs later.